shunqiliu/Computer-vision/AR implementation/Readme.md

 ## warp pts.py
 This function is responsible for computing the warped points given correspondence and a set of sample points
+## utils.py
+Include 2 functions: Calculate_interior_pts takes in the size of an image and a set of corners that define a polygon in the image.
+And inverse warping the picture
+## project_logo.py
+Main function of project

 # Acknowledgement
 The project is the homework of the CIS580 of Upenn.
 What author's work is finish the functions in est homography.py and warp pts.py